tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 ---
 ## How to check if this really works
-Once all the projects are generated using the T4Templates
+Once all the Data related projects are generated using the "◦Clean Architecture Database Access Generator.tt" template.
-By default Domain project will contains one entity named Sample.cs, it also generated Repository and Services for sample entity.
+The Domain project by default will contains one entity named Sample.cs, it also generated Repository and Services for sample entity.
 The classes highlighted in green will get generated for **each entity** defined in the Domain project entities folder.
 The Classes highlighted in red gets re-generated every time with entity details.
 ![Imgur](https://i.imgur.com/lxHyXsq.png)